 Often times I leave the saffron strands as is.
 The milk changes color, and the strands themselves when kneaded into the dough gives rise to bright specs of color in the finished product.

-Once the dough has doubled in size punch it down the dough and divide into 18 pieces .
+Once the dough has doubled in size punch it down the dough and divide into pieces ( about 18 pieces from 4 C flour dough).
 Roll each piece into long ropes – 12″ to 14″ in length.
 You might have to roll it even longer.
 This dough is very elastic and shrinks a little as you stops rolling.
 Turn the ends to form an S shape with curled ends or form into 8s .
 Press a currant or raisin into the center of the curls .

-Preparing an egg wash by beating the reserved egg white and 1 tsp of water together.
 Brush the tops of the buns with the egg wash.
 If desired sprinkle sugar on top.
 These buns do expand nicely in the oven .
-Place them a little farther apart than I did in this picture.
+Place them at least an inch from each other.
 Transfer the buns to the oven and bake for 15 to 20 minutes.

 Here is the recipe – hope you enjoy these buns as much as we did !